-One the nicest things another blogger can do is to share one or more of our blog posts.
+One the most delightful things another blogger can do is to share one or more of our blog posts.
 I remember when one of my posts was reblogged for the first time.
-As a new blogger, it was one of the most wonderful feelings I had, and I was excited that my post was now in front of thousands of new readers.
+As a new blogger, it was one of the most beautiful feelings I had, and I was excited that my post was now in front of thousands of new readers.
 Even today, I still get those same feelings whenever one of my posts is reblogged.

 Unless you’ve chosen to turn off all your WordPress notifications, then you will get an email notification from WordPress when one of your posts is reblogged.
 It will tell you the following information –

 - the number of followers the post has been reblogged to

 Here’s an example of a recent reblog notification I received.

 WordPress also notify you of a reblog in the notifications area of your blog (The bell symbol in the top right of your blog).